• Skip to content

 Shear and Friction in Pressure Ulcer Development

-What are shear and friction?
+What causes shear and friction?

-This ‘drag’ is caused by friction and leads to a difference in the movement of the skin and the deeper tissues.
+This ‘drag’ is caused by friction and leads to a difference in the direction of movement of the skin and the deeper tissues.
+This difference is called “shear” and is an important factor in pressure ulcer development.

 Shearing stops or reduces blood flow more easily than pressure alone (for example, it is easier to cut off flow in a water hose by bending than by pinching it).